Skip to main content

 Sensitivity Analysis

 After scoring, test how sensitive the results are to your weight choices.
 Ask: "If I shift 10% of weight from Revenue Potential to Customer Impact, do the top 3 features change?"
-If small weight changes dramatically alter the ranking, the model is fragile and you need better data or clearer criteria.
+If small weight changes significantly alter the ranking, the model is fragile and you need better data or clearer criteria.

 Confidence-Adjusted Scoring

 Add a confidence modifier to your model.
 For each feature, multiply the weighted score by a confidence factor (50%, 80%, or 100%) based on how much evidence supports your scores.
-This penalizes speculative features and rewards well-researched ones -- similar to the "C" in RICE.
+This penalizes speculative features and rewards well-researched ones.
+Similar to the "C" in RICE.

 Stakeholder-Weighted Scoring